- Future Students

 International students of all cultures and faiths are welcome at The University of Notre Dame Australia.
 Notre Dame applies the same admission criteria to international students as it does to Australian citizens for both undergraduate and postgraduate courses.

 Students must demonstrate that they meet the University's standard of academic preparation and English language competence.
-The IELTS scores (or an equivalent competency examination) for admission to Notre Dame degree programs are between 7.0 and 8.0 depending on the course of study.
+The IELTS scores (or an equivalent competency examination) for admission to Notre Dame degree programs are between 6.5 and 8.0 depending on course of study.

-For further information, please refer to the 2014 International Prospectus or contact the Prospective Students Ofﬁce or the Admissions Ofﬁce on any campus.
+For further information, please refer to the International Course Guide or contact the Prospective Students Ofﬁce or the Admissions Ofﬁce on any campus.

 Special Consideration is given in exceptional circumstances which are beyond the student's control.
 These circumstances may prevent the student from performing at their best during their WACE Exams and/or during Year 12.